redrails/old-blog/_posts/2016-12-18-A-Road-Incident-Model-Analysis.md

 <iframe  src="https://plot.ly/~dashee/15/monthly_accs_0515.embed?link=false" width="100%" height="500" frameborder="no" scrolling="no"></iframe>

 The good news is that the number of accidents has declined significantly since 2005 (and [the UK population increased by nearly 10 % in that time period](https://www.google.co.uk/publicdata/explore?ds=d5bncppjof8f9_&met_y=sp_pop_totl&idim=country:GBR:IRL:CAN&hl=en&dl=en)).
 You might also detect a seasonal behaviour within the numbers.
 February typically has the least number of accidents (partly owing to it only have 28/29 days I imagine), while November is the worst month for accidents.
 So the time series appears to be composed of a trend and cyclical/seasonal component.
 If we include a noise term to account for random monthly variations, then we should be able to decompose this time series.
-We'll opt for a multiplicative model (accidents is the product of its components) and use [Seasonal and Trend decomposition using Loess (STL)](https://www.otexts.org/fpp/6/5) The theory behind time series decomposition is well described [here](https://www.otexts.org/fpp/6).
+We'll opt for a multiplicative model (number accidents is the product of its seasonal/trend/noise components) and use [Seasonal and Trend decomposition using Loess (STL)](https://www.otexts.org/fpp/6/5) The theory behind time series decomposition is well described [here](https://www.otexts.org/fpp/6).

 ``` r
 # the stl function only takes additive model